jessepatricio/mindworks/README.md

 # mindworks
-sample template pure html5/css with bunch of javascript ui helper
+sample modern responsive website using pure html5/css with bunch of javascript ui helper